-Lil’ Kim: How She’s Handling The 20th Anniversary Of Biggie Smalls’ Sad Passing
+Lil Kim: How She’s Handling The 20th Anniversary Of Biggie Smalls’ Sad Passing

 Lil’ Kim — See Pics

-While Biggie was alive to help Lil’ Kim, 42, enjoy her initial success, he was sadly murdered on Mar.
-7, 1997 in a drive by shooting in Los Angeles.
-In addition to their professional work, the pair even had an on and off romance despite Biggie’s marriage to Faith Evans, 43.
+While Biggie was alive to help Lil Kim, 42, enjoy her initial success, he was sadly murdered on Mar.
+9, 1997 in a drive by shooting in Los Angeles.
+In addition to their professional work, the pair had such a steamy romance despite Biggie’s marriage to Faith Evans, 43.
 We’re sure he would be so proud of the massive accomplishments that Lil’ Kim achieved, especially since he was first one to believe in her talent.

 HollywoodLifers, what’s your favorite Lil’ Kim song?